What is First Class Magistrate Attestation?

 Step 1: Collect Your Documents

-Keep both the original documents and photocopies ready before visiting the court.
+Keep both the original documents and photocopies ready before starting the attestation process.

 Step 2: Carry Valid Identity Proof